 Stick Movement Techniques

-When it comes to stick movement, especially if you’re new to fightsticks, start by practicing common inputs like quarter circles and fireball motions.
-This not only helps you with muscle memory but also improves your overall execution.
+When it comes to sticking movement, especially if you’re new to fighting sticks, start by practicing common inputs like quarter circles and fireball motions.
+This helps you with muscle memory and improves your overall execution.

-Remember that it’s essential to return the stick to neutral position after every input, as this prevents unintended inputs and allows for better control.
+Remember that returning the stick to a neutral position after every input is essential, as this prevents unintended inputs and allows for better control.

 What is the best way to hold a fightstick?